OxfordAbstracts/purescript-graphql-client/README.md

 There is another purescript graphQL client package at https://github.com/purescript-graphqlclient/purescript-graphqlclient , which is a port of [elm-graphql](https://github.com/dillonkearns/elm-graphql/).

-Although the names and scope of the 2 projects are very similar they are not connected and there are a few differences:
+Although the names and scope of the 2 packages are very similar they are not connected and there are a few differences:
-- This project uses record syntax to make queries whereas purescript-graphqlclient uses Applicative/ado syntax
+- This package uses record syntax to make queries whereas purescript-graphqlclient uses applicative/ado syntax
-- This project allows use of Apollo if you wish (or other lower level graphQL clients)
+- This package allows use of Apollo if you wish (or other lower level graphQL clients)
-- This project supports subscriptions, watch queries and client caching
+- This package supports subscriptions, watch queries and client caching
 - Athough we use this package in production at Oxford Abstracts, purescript-graphqlclient has probably been used more in production

 I have not used purescript-graphqlclient myself so please let me know if any of the above is incorrect or incomplete.